 Day 1: Start at the Top

 Check into your hotel and begin getting settled in Calistoga.
 Consider staying at Craftsman Inn, a beautiful Craftsman-style bed and breakfast that features a delicious gourmet breakfast every morning made with recipes from the owner’s published cookbook, Inn Food.
-If a full breakfast at your hotel is a must-have for you, also try the Calistoga Wayside Inn, Chelsea Garden Inn or Fanny’s, all quaint beds-and-breakfast located close to town.
+If a full breakfast at your hotel is a must-have for you, also try the Calistoga Wayside Inn, The Francis House, Chelsea Garden Inn or Fanny’s, all quaint beds-and-breakfast located close to town.
 On the other hand, if you prefer to begin the day prepping a homemade meal from scratch, you will love the Chanric Inn, a stunning historic home with contemporary decor and a fully equipped kitchen.

 Your palate will acclimate to the seasons of Northern California with lunch inside or on the outdoor patio of Solbar at Solage, an Auberge Resort.
 Executive Chef Massimo Falsini creates inventive, yet classic Napa Valley dishes utilizing farm-fresh, seasonal ingredients to serve unique, flavorful dishes, and a few recipes in a nod to his Italian roots.